-Campus Protection Services (CPS) operates 24 hours a day, seven days a week.
+Campus Protection Service (CPS) operates 24 hours a day, seven days a week.

 CPS is committed to protecting the safety of the university community and its property, as well as maintaining order in accordance with university policy.

 The staff is available at all times to give assistance.

 CPS operates from six service centres:

 - Burnage House - adjacent to Leo Marquard Hall, in Burnage Road, just off Main Road, Rosebank